How to buy under market distressed property in Australia for 10-40% below market value

 Distress isn’t just mortgagee banks repossessing properties, there are a lot of other forms of distress:

+- Company liquidations that are winding up bankruptcies.
 Where people are having to either voluntarily fall on their own sword over debt or some other creditor, someone they owe money to, is bankrupting them.

+- Personal debt.
 Where the sheriff repossesses and sells properties and personal goods, plant and equipment, over debt.

+- Deceased Estates.
 Where there are probate, people are stuck, and there are family and relatives wanting a quick and easy sale,

+- Houses that have had goods and things hoarded in them for years.
 Understanding the needs of the individuals in all different elements of distress, and how you can legally and ethically provide a solution is really valuable and is adding and filling a need in the market there, that’s what we empower people to do.

 Are there risks in associating yourself with distressed homeowners?
 Not if you are doing it legally, not if you’re acting fairly and equitably in all the circumstances.
 That’s the only way to do it, and that’s what we empower our students to do.